Orašac, the birthplace of the Serbian state

 Orašac is a small village in the municipality of Aranđelovac in Central Serbia.
 It is known as the place of the First Serbian Uprising in 1804, which initiated the creation of Serbia as a modern state.

 Since 1979, the famous place Orašac has been classified as a cultural landmark of exceptional importance.
-In memory of this great historical event that brought national freedom to the Serbian people, today 15th February is celebrated as the Statehood Day in Serbia.
+In memory of this great historical event that brought national freedom to the Serbian people, today 15th February is celebrated as Statehood Day in Serbia.

 How to get to Orašac